-But if you prefer to have more flexibility in the way you study, online courses with customised optional specialisms can suit your pocket and get you where you want to go.
-Distance learning is not without its pitfalls, as anyone who finds it difficult to motivate themselves will tell you!
-However, choose an externally accredited course provider and you'll have made a good choice, completing with a certificate that stands up to employer scrutiny.
+But if you prefer to have more flexibility in the way you study, an in-depth online course, with an accredited certificate and possibly customised optional specialisms can suit your pocket and get you where you want to go.
+An advanced online certificate of good length and verifiable quality should stand up well to employer scrutiny.

-If you haven’t joined our community on Facebook, you’re missing out on half the fun!
-Our Facebook page is the perfect place to ask your TEFL questions and get answers directly from Louisa Join now
+Our Facebook group is the perfect place to ask your TEFL questions and get answers directly from Louisa Join now

 Thank you for such an informative article.